ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #  Keying Material Provisioning and Group Membership Management {#key-distr}

 This section defines the interface available at the KDC.
-Moreover, this section specifies how the clients can use this interface to join a group, leave a group, retrieve the group policies or the new keying material.
+Moreover, this section specifies how the clients can use this interface to join a group, leave a group, retrieve the group policies or the group keying material.

 During the first exchange with the KDC ("Joining") after posting the Token, the Client sends a request to the KDC, specifying the group it wishes to join (see {{ssec-key-distribution-exchange}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group.
 If so, it provides the Client with the keying material to securely communicate with the other members of the group.

-If they include a payload and specify a Content-Format, requests sent to the KDC and success responses from the KDC MUST have Content-Format set to application/ace-groupcomm+cbor, as defined in {{content-type}}.

 When the Client is already a group member, the Client can use the interface at the KDC to perform the following actions: